 Play Ball!
 Bialek Park - Baseball's popularity grew quickly after the Civil War, and Bialek Park was once the town's semi-professional ballpark, In 1912 the town purchased two private lots that had been the ballpark, constructed a public playground, and removed the fence.
 In 1977 the park was named to honor the late John S. Bialek, who co-founded the Ipswich Little League.

 Hammatt Street and Brown Square - Until the second half of the 19th Century, much of the area bounded by Central Street, Washington Street, Mineral Street and Market Street was a wetland with an open sewer known as Farley’s Brook running through it.
-Brown Square developed as an industrial area beginning around 1885.
 The railroad came to Ipswich in 1839, changing the town forever.
 Stagecoaches no longer made […]

 Killed by a swordfish, August 19, 1886 - Captain Langsford sailed from Cape Ann in pursuit of swordfish.
 After spotting one in Ipswich Bay, the fish fish quickly turned thrust sword up through the boat, causing the captain to fall backward.
 Not yet realizing that he was wounded, he seized the sword and exclaimed, "We got him anyway!"

 Wreck of the Lucy M. Collins, August 19, 1891 - When you’re walking on Crane Beach near Steep Hill Coal, you might be surprised to see lumps of coal lying on the sand.
 This would be quite a mystery were it not for the tragic history of brigs and schooners transporting coal in the 19th century.
 Wreck of the Lucy […]